salsify/delayed_job_chainable_hooks/README.md

 ### Example

-For a subset of our DelayedJobs we want to provide a polling endpoint so that when API clients make a request that enqueues work to be processed in the background, they can check back on the status of that work and adjust the UI accordingly.
+For a subset of our DelayedJobs we want to provide a polling endpoint.
+When an API client prompts the application to enqueue one of these jobs, we should return a path that the client can subsequently poll to check on the status of the job and adjust the UI accordingly.

 First we create the module to support that behavior, `ClientVisibleJob`.
-It includes `DelayedJobExtendedCallbacks`.
-In it we maintain job status in an ActiveRecord model named `ClientJobStatus`.
+It includes `DelayedJobChainableHooks`.
+It maintains job status in an ActiveRecord model named `ClientJobStatus`.

 Note that we define the hooks by passing blocks to the methods provided by this gem,